A Long Journey Home...

 (Photo 1974) The Murphy Family: Christine [deceased 1984 cardiac] Bill deceased 2004 cardiac] Jill [brain tumor 2012] Mike [brain tumor, basal cell carcinoma, thyroid cancer 2005 - 2012] and Amy.

-In 2003, I was home on author tour for my second book, celebrating at lunch with classmates from my brother’s class.
+In 2003, I was home on book tour for my second book, celebrating at lunch with classmates from my brother’s class.

 As we finished, they went around and around the table, telling me who had died from our high school and neighborhoods.
 I sat in shock.

 The list was too long.
 They were too young to be gone already, and I knew too many of them.

 In 1979, my family and I lived in York, Pennsylvania - only 12 miles due south of Three Mile Island Nuclear Plant.

 Too close to 1 of 9 nuclear reactors in my home state of Pennsylvania and with 5 nuclear reactors on the Susquehanna River, the drinking water to 6 million.

 On that fateful day Wednesday, March 28, 1979 when Three Mile Island Nuclear Plant's Unit-2 melted down, Mike and I had track practice after school.

 Afterwards, we delivered The York Dispatch, the evening newspaper to 88 homes – just like we had done for the last five years.
 Little did we know, we were under a radioactive plume.